Showing posts with label Jesus. Show all posts

 The healing balm is forgiveness; that's what heals the flaw.
 That's what allows us to rebalance ourselves, to find our equilibrium-- psychic, emotional and spiritual.
 That is really what Jesus does: he is righting the person, helping them to quickly find internal balance.
 When they find balance, when their inner state is unified, the healing takes place.

 I really enjoy Adyashanti and I admire what he has to say here, but I think he misses one important point in what Jesus has to say.
 The first word that Jesus says to this man is Son.
-Jesus addresses him as Son, not as in "young man", after all, Jesus himself was only 30 at the time.
+Jesus addresses him as Son — not in the sense of ‘young man,’ after all, Jesus himself was only 30 at the time.
 But rather as Son, Son of God, the Son of God, an essential member and vibrant part of the Sonship.

 When Jesus uses the word Son, he is reminding the paralytic of his true identity, and Jesus is raising his own thinking.
 He doesn't see a poor broken sinner in front of him.
 Rather, he sees a true Son of God, one whom God created in his own image and whom is loved by God infinitely.
 This man is just as God created him to be.
 He is perfect, whole and complete.
 He is eternal, everywhere and always, unchanging in his true state.